edisonm86/Cybersecurity-Strategy-Plan-of-Action/README.md

-# 🛡️ Cybersecurity Strategy & Plan of Action – CSIA 485 Capstone
+# 🛡️ Cybersecurity Strategy & Plan of Action – CSIA 485 Capstone (Project 1)

 This repository contains my final project for **CSIA 485: Cybersecurity Management and Policy Capstone** at the University of Maryland Global Campus.
 The project presents a comprehensive cybersecurity strategy and implementation plan developed for the fictional acquisition of Island Banking Services by Padgett-Beale, Inc.